wp-plugins/jsl3-facebook-wall-feed/readme.txt

 Change the number in front of "px" to one that fits for you.

-= What does the error “OAuthException: Error validating access token: The session has been invalidated because the user has changed the password” mean? =
+= What does the error "OAuthException: Error validating access token: The session has been invalidated because the user has changed the password" mean? =

 It usually means you changed your password recently.
-Go to the settings page for the plugin and click “Save Changes” to validate your session.
+Go to the settings page for the plugin and click "Save Changes" to validate your session.

 = What does the error "OAuthException: An access token is required to request this resource" mean? =

 It usually means you do not have an access token.
 Check that your App ID and App Secret are correct and that there are no extra spaces in front or after